visgl/deck.gl/docs/advanced/composite-layers.md

 ### Rendering Sublayers

 A composite layer should implement the `renderLayers()` method and return an array of layers.

+By convention, the `id` of sublayers should be the `id` of the composite layer plus a suffix, typically separated by a dash.

-In this example, the idea is to draw two ScatterplotLayers, one for fill and one for the outline:
+In this example, the idea is to draw two ScatterplotLayers, one for fill and one on top for the outline:

 ```
 class NiceScatterplotLayer extends CompositeLayer {

   renderLayers() {

+    const baseProps = this.getBaseLayerProps();

     return [
       // the filled circles
       new ScatterplotLayer({
-        id: 'fill'
+        id: `{this.props.id}-fill`
+        ...baseProps,
       }),
       // the outlines
       new ScatterplotLayer({
-        id: 'outline'
+        id: `{this.props.id}-outline`
+        ...baseProps,
       })
     ];
   }